komik0/Levy-Language/README.md

  - if then else
  - case
  - sum of types
- - pattern matching (generalized - not needed in this project, mentioned in tlca99.pdf)
+ - pattern matching (generalized - not needed in this project, mentioned in tlca99.pdf) and so on...
- - fix and so on

 # Compilation